 The Armley Cluster – in partnership with the Farnley Cluster

-The school has been a member of the Armley Cluster (ACES) for several years - Mrs Gavin OBE has been chairperson for the majority of these years.
-In autumn 2018, the Armley Cluster merged with the Farnley Cluster.
+The school has been a member of the Armley Cluster (ACES) for several years.
+In Autumn 2018, the Armley Cluster merged with the Farnley Cluster.
 The Extended Services Cluster Team for Armley is based at St Bartholomew’s.
 The team included a Targeted Services Leader, a Senior Family Support Worker, TAMHS and CAMHS councellors and an Attendance Officer.
 Schools are able to refer families and children for support from member in the team, through regular Support and Guidance meetings.
 Through cluster working schools are able to buy in training and support services in a more cost effective way.

 The Area Inclusion Partnership

 The school works in partnership with other schools in the west of Leeds to support children who are at risk of exclusion and who require intervention to manage their behaviour.
-The Head Teacher and Assistant Head Teacher attend the A.I.P meetings that are held at school, in which the Head Teacher is the Armley Cluster representative.
+Representatives from the school attend the A.I.P meetings.

 Enhanced Partnerships with Bradford College and Leeds Trinity and All Saints University

 The school is strongly committed in supporting and developing students and teachers new to the profession and providing them with the very best training opportunities possible.
-One of the school’s Assistant Head Teachers is a member of the steering committees at both Bradford College and Leeds Trinity and All Saints University.
+The Acting Deputy Head Teacher is a member of the steering committees at both Bradford College and Leeds Trinity and All Saints University.
 Bradford College have also awarded the school with the annual partnership award on several occasions.
 Feedback from Link Tutors and students is highly complementary of the support and opportunities the school has provided.
 The school has supported Bradford College in a recent Ofsted inspection where members of staff were interviewed and were observed providing feedback to trainees.
 This was likewise during a mock Ofsted of Leeds Trinity and All Saints University.
 On both occasions the school received excellent feedback from inspectors who were very complimentary on how the school coaches and mentors students.